-(1) Admission, readmission, transfer, progression, retention, dismissal and graduation requirements are available to the students in written form and are consistent with those of the sponsoring institution.
-Where necessary, policies specific to nursing students may be adopted if justified by the nature and purposes of the nursing program.

-(2) Students are admitted without discrimination as to age, race, religion, gender, sexual preference, national origin or marital status.

-(3) Facilities and services of the program and its sponsoring institution are documented and available to students.

-(4) Distance nursing education programs are effectively supported through accessible modes of delivery, resources, and student support.

-(5) Student rights and responsibilities are available in written form.

-(6) Students are required to submit to a criminal background check to identify criminal convictions that may:

-(a) Pose a risk to public safety;

-(b) Preclude the ability to complete required clinical practicum; or

-(c) Result in Notice to Deny Licensure on application for initial licensure in Oregon.
-(7) By July 1, 2010, there is a signed agreement for the articulation of program graduates into the next level of nursing education:

-(a) Programs leading to a certificate or degree in practical nursing shall have an agreement with an Oregon-approved program preparing candidates for licensure as a registered nurse;

-(b) Programs leading to an associate degree in nursing shall have an agreement with an Oregon-approved program leading to a baccalaureate or higher degree in nursing.
+- (1) Admission, readmission, transfer, progression, retention, dismissal and graduation requirements are available to the students in written form and are consistent with those of the sponsoring institution.
+Where necessary, policies specific to nursing students may be adopted if justified by the nature and purposes of the nursing program. - (2) Students are admitted without discrimination as to age, race, religion, gender, sexual preference, national origin or marital status. - (3) Facilities and services of the program and its sponsoring institution are documented and available to students. - (4) Distance Nursing education programs are effectively supported through accessible modes of delivery, resources, and student support. - (5) Student rights and responsibilities are available in written form. - (6) Students are required to submit to a criminal background check to identify criminal convictions that may: - (a) Pose a risk to public safety; - (b) Preclude the ability to complete required clinical practica; or - (c) Result in Notice to Deny Licensure on application for initial licensure in Oregon. - (7) There is a signed agreement for the articulation or program graduates into the next level of nursing education as follows: - (a) Programs leading to a certificate or degree in practical nursing shall have an agreement with an Oregon-approved program preparing candidates for licensure as a registered nurse; or - (b) Programs leading to an associate degree in nursing shall have an agreement with an Oregon-approved program leading to a baccalaureate or higher degree in nursing.